Guidelines & Themes

 - Poverty: We support organizations that alleviate urban and rural poverty with a local emphasis on homelessness and in the developing world through community development including agriculture, economic, education, health and water initiatives.

-- Justice and Reconciliation: We support organizations involved in the intervention and advocacy on behalf of people suffering injustice, oppression and persecution.
-We support organizations that promote reconciliation and healing among current and historic enemies.
+- Justice and Reconciliation: We support organizations working on behalf of people suffering all forms of injustice, oppression and persecution, particularly racial and ethnic injustice.
+We support organizations that promote civil dialogue, constructive bridge building, and restoration initiatives.

 - Faith and Discipleship: We support organizations that lead people to become followers of Christ through genuine, faithful relationships.